How To

 Can I use a free tool for professional research?

 Yes, with awareness of the limitations.
 Free tiers often restrict analysis features, response counts, or export options.
 For a professional study, you need at minimum: enough participants (15+), a similarity matrix or equivalent analysis, and the ability to share results with stakeholders.
 Some free tiers meet all three requirements.
 Others require upgrading for at least one.
-The question is not whether free tools are professional — it is whether the specific free tier covers what your study needs.
+The question isn't whether free tools are professional — it's whether the specific free tier covers what your study needs.

 Further reading